damounayman/CPlusPlus-material/the-C-plus-plus-Developer-Nanodegree-Udacity/02_Foundations/notes/02_a_star/A_star.md

 This algorithm described is very similar to other search algorithms you may have seen before, such as [breadth-first search ](https://en.wikipedia.org/wiki/Breadth-first_search), except for the additional step of computing a heuristic and using that heuristic (in addition to the cost) to find the next node.

-The following is psuedocode for the algorithm described in the video above.
+The following is psuedocode for the algorithm described in the video.
 Although the pseudocode shows the complete algorithm in a single function, we will split parts of the algorithm into separate functions in this lesson so you can implement them step-by-step in a sequence of exercises:

 **Search** ( *grid* , *initial_point* , *goal_point* ) :